Ovyl/tabouli/README.md

 Start by installing dependencies:
 `go get`

-Then run the TUI from Source:
+Then run the TUI from Source, if you just have a CLI device:
+`go run main.go tui --cli /dev/tty.usbserial-123`

+If you have both a CLI port and a separate logging port (optional):
+`go run main.go tui --cli /dev/tty.usbserial-123 --logs /dev/tty.usbmodem666`

+If you want to use tabouli to just display your logs if you don't have a CLI:
-`go run main.go tui /dev/tty.usbserial-2111430`
+`go run main.go tui --logs /dev/tty.usbmodem666`

 ## Running A Binary
 Create the binary: